ISECure WS Channel API API Reference

 https://ws-api.isecure.fi/v2/files/danskebank

-API provides simple role based access control (RBAC) and user account management, password recovery, and SMS based Multi Factor Authentication based on AWS Cognito Your User Pool managed service.
+The API provides role based access control (RBAC), user account management, password recovery, and SMS or authenticator-app (TOTP) multi-factor authentication based on Amazon Cognito user pools.

 NOTE: The API endpoint for production is the same as for test, but without test. in the URL.
-Production and test APIs are deployd on separate AWS accounts.
+Production and test APIs are deployed on separate AWS accounts.

-NOTE: The API is run on AWS API Gateway and with AWS Lambda backend.
-When Lambda functions are cold, there is a small delay in response time.
-Additionally, banks have considerable delays in their processings, especially with certificate enrollments.
+NOTE: The API runs on AWS API Gateway with AWS Lambda backends.
+Cold Lambda functions can add a small response delay.
+Banks can also have considerable processing delays, especially for certificate enrollments.

 Service enrollment

-Every integrator (partner) has own API Key and every user account belongs to one integrator.
-API Key is bound with service subscription.
-In other words, enrolling fresh API Key requires service agreement before file transfers are allowed on production accounts.
+Every integrator (partner) has an own API Key, and every user account belongs to one integrator.
+The API Key is bound to the service subscription.
+In other words, a new production API Key requires a service agreement before file transfers are allowed.

-If user registers with 0 API Key (i.e. no API Key) she gets a fresh API Key and becomes the API Key owner.
-The API Key owner account can list all users under the same API Key, see the Integrator API.
-Integrators (partners) registers their own API Key owner accounts and use it to register their client accounts.
+If a user registers with 0 as the API Key, the API creates a new API Key and the user becomes the API Key owner.
+The owner account can list all users under the same API Key with the Integrator API.
+Integrators register their own owner account first and use its API key to register customer accounts.

 NOTE: API call rate limits are set and tracked per API Key by AWS API Gateway.